waqaskhan5570/Car-assets/README.md

 # React + Vite

+# Before running:
+- Make sure you have Node version 20.16.0 installed
+- Make sure you have yarn installed

+Step to run the project:
+- First run `yarn install` in the terminal to install the necessary dependencies
+- Then run `yarn dev` to start the local server

+- Go to `http://localhost:5174/` to see the website in action.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: